Definitions & Doctrine

 Here we give concise summations of our biblical beliefs regarding the core work of the CBS.
 Our broader doctrinal commitments are found on the “doctrine” page.
 The following theological realities, derived from God’s holy word, form the substance of the teaching, speaking, and preaching ministry of the Center for Biblical Sexuality.

-All human people are made in God’s image and likeness (Gen. 1:26-28).
+Image of God: All human people are made in God’s image and likeness (Gen. 1:26-28).
 The man is created first, and is identified in 1 Corinthians 11 as “the image and glory of God” (7).
 The woman is made from the man for the man per this same chapter, and as such is an image-bearer.
 Working in partnership, the sexes fulfill God’s dominion mandate, a mandate that comes to realized expression in the new covenant through faith in Christ.
 The image is not a quality or trait or characteristic in human people, but is what we are (ontologically).
 We are fully the image of God though Jesus Christ alone is the true and perfect image of God (2 Cor.
 4:4).

-God is the creator of men and women, and thus the creator of manhood and womanhood.
+The sexes: God is the creator of men and women, and thus the creator of manhood and womanhood.
 There is no “gender identity” aside from manhood and womanhood, and one knows one’s identity (outside of exceptional fallen circumstances) from one’s body.
 Alongside our status as image-bearers, biological sex thus constitutes a core part of personal identity, and so “gender dysphoria” flows from sin and is itself sin as part of the “total depravity” engendered by the historical fall of Adam (Gen. 3:1-13).
 The sexes are created by God to display his glory in united yet distinctive ways, for the biblical metanarrative presents men and women filling different roles in the home, church, and society.

-God is the creator of marriage.
+Marriage: God is the creator of marriage.
 Marriage is a spiritual, covenantal, physical, procreative, and lifelong union between one man and one woman that offers a living display of the gospel.
 In marriage, the husband uniquely glorifies the Lord through Christ-shaped headship, and serves his family as leader, protector, and provider; the wife uniquely glorifies the Lord through church-like submission, and serves her family as a nurturer, supporter, and homemaker.
 This union is itself a glowing picture of the covenantal love of Christ and his church (Eph.
 5:22-33).

-God is the creator of the natural family.
+The Family: God is the creator of the natural family.
 The family is the first institution in the cosmos, beginning well before any system of ordained government.
 The family depends upon marriage (see above).
 In divine ordering aimed at our full joy and flourishing, the family is composed of a Christlike husband and father, a churchlike wife and mother, and children who are raised to know the Lord by their father and mother.
 No family on this earth is perfect, but by God’s grace, the family lives in peace and happiness and mutual edification.

-God is the creator of human sexual interest and capacity.
+Sexuality: God is the creator of human sexual interest and capacity.
 Sexual interest is never to be pursued outside of biblical teaching, but is instead instituted by God to lead to marriage (Gen. 2:24-25).
 Our capacity for sex is deeply connected to procreation and the family, and is never to be acted upon outside of marital union.
 There is thus no way to glorify God with any thought, desire, instinct, compulsion, act, behavior, or identity that has any sinful end in view.
 This includes homosexuality, bisexuality, and polysexuality--or any other sexual interest and expression that is contrary to God-created nature (Rom.
 1:26).

-The gospel is given to us by God.
+The Gospel and Sexuality: The gospel is given to us by God.
 Though every person is dead in their sins, through faith in the atoning and resurrected Christ we may be forgiven of all sins and transformed through sanctifying grace.
 The gospel is the hope of every sinner, and is the power every Christian needs to live a God-glorifying life.
 It is thus the answer to all our sexual sin, both in the moment of regeneration and throughout the course of our Spirit-indwelt existence.
 There is no form of sexual sin and brokenness that is not answered by the gospel, and every believer must continually claim afresh the forgiveness and power that the gospel affords.
 While the gospel does restore us to the glorious creational design of God, it does more than this—it enables the new covenant believer to be transformed and changed into the image of Christ (2 Cor.
 3:18).
 Every Christian man and woman is a part of the new humanity that tastes and exhibits the new creational reality of faith in the Christ who is the fulfillment of all God’s promises (2 Cor.
 1:20).

 Doctrine